Making Your Own Organic Compost: An Infographic Guide

 Composting – Main Components

 These four components play an essential part in the composting process.
 Organic matter is the material that is broken down by the microorganisms to turn into compost.
-Gardeners have to be aware that there has to be a proper balance between green (carbon) and brown (nitrogen) materials for the process to work.
+Gardeners have to be aware that there has to be a proper balance between green (carbon) and brown (nitrogen) materials.
 This balance is often referred to as the Carbon/Nitrogen Ratio.
-In order to produce fertile compost, gardeners should look to maintain a C:N ratio of around 30:1.
-A quick search online will help you determine what the estimated C:N ratio is for materials such as hay (25:1) and shredded newspaper (175:1).
+Gardeners should look to maintain a C:N ratio of around 30:1.

-Moisture level is another factor that gardeners should look out for.
 The ideal moisture level should be around 50-60%.
-If the compost pile becomes too dry then the composting process won’t work as water is needed for the microorganisms to function.
+If the compost pile becomes too dry then the composting process won’t work.
+Microorganisms need water to function.
 If the moisture content is too high then that could prevent air (oxygen) from circulating within the compost pile, which would then lead to anaerobic conditions.

-The items highlighted above are some of the most commonly used materials in compost piles.
-The type of material you use will affect a number of factors, such as the time it takes to create the compost.
+The items highlighted above are some of the most common materials in compost piles.
+The type of material you use will affect a number of factors.
+One factor is the time it takes to create the compost.
 For example, fruit peels are going to rot and decompose faster than things like eggshells.
 In the end, what is most important is to mix a good variety of objects.

 Composting Materials to Avoid

-You will come across plenty of arguments online that discuss both for and against the use of dairy products and meat in compost piles.
-In reality, both products can be used in compost piles but it is generally recommended that you avoid using them if you are a first-timer.
+There are arguments online that discuss the for and against of using dairy products and meat in compost piles.
+In reality, both products can be used in compost piles.
+However, we generally recommend that you avoid using them if you are a first-timer.
 One big reason for this has to do with attracting rodents.
-Both meat and dairy products tend to generate a foul smell when they decompose and this could attract unwanted pests (bed bugs) and rodents, such as cockroaches, fruit flies, and rats.
+The foul smell from decomposed meat and dairy products could attract unwanted pests (bed bugs), such as cockroaches, fruit flies, and rats.

-Aside from meat and dairy products, you should avoid using anything that contain a notable degree of chemical products, such as color-dyed paper and treated wood.
-Cooking oil and fat should also be avoided because they could disrupt the moisture balance in the compost pile.
+You should avoid using anything that contains chemical, such as color-dyed paper and treated wood.
+Cooking oil and fat should also be avoided because they disrupt the moisture balance in the compost pile.

 The secret to successful composting is to select a method that suits your needs and the surrounding environment.
 Are you looking to generate enough compost for a huge garden?
 Or are you looking to produce a small amount for a mini grow tent?
-The size of your yard (where the composting will take place) and the amount of compost you would like to produce will influence your choice of composting method.
+The choice of composting method will be influenced by the size of your yard and the amount of compost you would like to produce.
 For example, worm bins and enclosed compost bins would be best-suited for gardeners working with a limited amount of space.
 Bins generally do not require a lot of space and they also keep the surrounding area more neat and tidy.

 Before you take the leap, it is important to understand the local regulations for home composting.
-If you reside in the United States, you can get this information from the Environmental Protection Agency.
+You can get this information from the Environmental Protection Agency if you live in the states.
 Some neighborhoods may also have their own regulations in place to ensure the odor of the compost does not become a problem to others.
 Learn what these rules are then start to make a difference to the environment by creating your first pile of organic compost.